Certified critic on Rotten Tomatoes. Member of the Houston Film Critics Society. Also writes for Bounding Into Comics and GeeksHaveGame.

 Little Big Soldier found ways to be entertaining due to The Soldier's (Chan) devotion to not wanting to fight, which resulted in creative sequences that catered to Chan not being able to take that physical toll on his body anymore.
 What's frustrating is that Chan is creative enough to come up with ways to work around being older, but it feels like he takes a lazier route to attempt to cash in on his former glory, an American trend, or to simply accelerate a film into completion.

 Vanguard relies on incredibly mediocre CGI not only in its fight sequences, but also in the elements that surround those fights.
-There’s a computer generated lion and a pair of CG hyenas that are laughably bad and the majority of the car chases are poor thanks to awkward and clunky CG.
+There’s a computer-generated lion, a pair of CG hyenas that are laughably bad and the majority of the car chases are poor thanks to awkward and clunky CG.

 Those little enjoyable nuggets in Vanguard are so few and far between though.
 As Chan ages, he seems to be making more and more films that are in the vein of Operation Condor.
 This isn’t necessarily a bad thing, but it’s also diluting what was so great about the original Operation Condor films.
 Why would you willingly watch Indiana Jones and the Kingdom of the Crystal Skull when the original trilogy is so much better?